“Intimate, architect-designed hotel on unique Chiloe island, with thrilling excursions, delicious fare and panoramic bay views”

 - Head into Castro, the island's capital, to visit the farmers' market and see the distinctive 'palafitos' (stilted wooden houses built over Castro’s bay)

-- The private beach in front of Tierra Chiloe is a lovely stretch for a leisurely walk, though it's way too cold for swimming!
+- The private beach in front of Tierra Chiloe is a lovely stretch for a leisurely walk; too cold for swimming, but do look out for shorebirds including Hudsonian godwits

 - Back at the hotel, ease tired muscles in the sauna and hot tub, or book a spa treatment.
-Afterwards, curl up in front of the outdoor lounge's roaring fire with woollen blankets and a Pisco Sour for added insulation
+Afterwards, curl up in front of the outdoor lounge's roaring fire with an Ulmo Sour for added insulation

 Activities on site or nearby include: